-- Bring copies of recent test results if the tests were done by a different doctor.
+- Gather any medical records from previous treatment for the same or a similar problem.
+This includes copies of recent test results if the tests were done by a different doctor.

 Take an active role in every visit or call

-- Pay attention.
-Ask questions if you don't understand something.
+- Pay attention, and ask questions if you don't understand something.

 - Write down the diagnosis, the treatment plan, and guidelines for self-care and follow-up visits or calls.

 - Have a family member or friend with you during your appointment, if possible.
 They can take notes, ask questions to clarify information, and help you remember what your doctor says.